-In terms of regional exploration, significant upside potential remains at Macusani with 85 percent of the 910 square kilometer exploration land package undrilled.
+In terms of regional exploration, significant upside potential remains at Macusani with the majority of the 930-square-kilometer exploration land package undrilled.
 Un-tested mineralized prospects have been identified at surface and will be evaluated in the coming year of work planned.

-Plateau Energy Metals’ plan is to move the Macusani project further along the path to production by
+Plateau’s plan is to move the Macusani uranium project further along the path to production by

 Alex Holmes – CEO and Director

-Mr. Holmes has spent more than 15 years working in the mining industry.
+Alex Holmes has spent over 15 years working in the mining industry.
 Most recently, he was a partner and co-founder of Oxygen Capital Corp., leading business development activities for all affiliated companies, including True Gold Mining Inc. where he served as VP Business Development and co-founder.
-Alex played an instrumental role as part of the senior leadership team from initial asset acquisition in 2013, reserves and resources growth, advancing the project from Preliminary Economic Assessment to Feasibility Study, through project finance and ultimately gold production in early 2016.
-Over that period Alex and team raised in excess of $215 million to construct and operate True Gold’s Karma mine.
+He played an instrumental role as part of the senior leadership team from initial asset acquisition in 2013, reserves and resources growth, advancing the project from PEA to feasibility study, through project finance and ultimately gold production in early 2016.
+Over that period, Holmes and team raised in excess of US$215 million to construct and operate True Gold’s Karma mine.
 Previously, he led the mining teams at two independent Canadian investment banks and raised capital for and advised on transactions for numerous companies.

-Laurence Stefan, M.Sc. & Ph.D. — President and Chief Operating Officer, Director
+Dr. Laurence Stefan, M.Sc., Ph.D. — President, COO and Director

 Ted O’Connor, P.Geo., M.Sc., B.Sc.— Director

 Ted O’Connor is a Professional Geoscientist with more than 22 years of experience, predominantly in the uranium exploration industry.
-He has spent the last 19 years with Cameco, one of the world’s largest uranium producers.
-Most recently he was a Director of Cameco’s Corporate Development group where he was responsible for evaluating, directing and exploring for uranium deposits throughout North America, Australia, South America and Africa.
+Prior to joining Plateau Energy Metals in 2014, Mr. O’Connor was with Cameco, one of the world’s largest uranium producers, where he was Director of Corporate Development..
+In that role he was responsible for evaluating, directing and exploring for uranium deposits throughout North America, Australia, South America and Africa.
 O’Connor successfully led new project generation from early exploration through to discovery on multiple unconformity uranium projects.
-He was also responsible for opportunity evaluation, acquisition and for managing Cameco’s exploration partnerships aimed at growing and diversifying Cameco’s exploration portfolio in new jurisdictions and other uranium model types.
-In addition to being a Director in Cameco’s Corporate Development group, O’Connor has also held director and executive positions in several of Cameco’s wholly owned subsidiaries working in Australia, North and South America and Europe.
-Prior to joining Cameco, O’Connor was an exploration field and underground mine geologist for major mining companies and junior explorers searching for gold, diamonds and base metals.
+Prior to joining Cameco, Mr. O’Connor was an exploration field and underground mine geologist for major mining companies and junior explorers searching for gold, diamonds and base metals.

 Maryse Belanger — Director

-Maryse Belanger brings over 30 years of experience in the mining industry with strengths in operational excellence and efficiency.
-Most recently, she was the CEO and Managing Director of Mirabela Nickel where she was responsible for the remarkable turnaround of the company and the reestablishment of the Santa Rita Nickel-Copper sulphide open pit mine in Brazil.
-From 2012 to 2014, Belanger was Senior Vice President, Technical Services at Goldcorp where she oversaw the global geology, mine planning and design, metallurgy, hydrology, tailings dam and geotechnical engineering functions.
-During her career, Belanger has also gained considerable expertise providing oversight and project management support for some of the mining industry’s key strategic acquisitions.
-Prior to joining Goldcorp, she was Director, Technical Services for Kinross Gold Corporation for Brazil and Chile.
+Maryse Belanger, currently President, COO and Director of Atlantic Gold Corporation, brings over 30 years of experience in the mining industry with strengths in operational excellence and efficiency.
+She has been CEO and Managing Director of Mirabela Nickel where she was responsible for the turnaround of the company and the reestablishment of the Santa Rita Nickel-Copper sulphide open pit mine in Brazil.
+Prior roles have included Senior Vice President, Technical Services at Goldcorp where she oversaw the global geology, mine planning and design, metallurgy, hydrology, tailings dam and geotechnical engineering functions, and Director, Technical Services for Kinross Gold Corporation for Brazil and Chile.
 She holds a Bachelor of Science degree in Geology and a graduate certificate in Geostatistics and is fluent in English, French, Spanish and Portuguese.
 She has been an active board member at Mirabela, True Gold Mining Inc., CEEC International Ltd. and is a member of Westcoast Women in Engineering, Science and Technology (WWEST).

 Christian Milau — Director

-Christian Milau is a Chartered Professional Accountant with executive experience in acquisitions, financing, mine development, construction and operations.
-Milau was most recently CEO of True Gold Mining, successfully negotiating and closing True Gold’s sale and acquisition by Endeavour Mining Corp. for $240 million in April 2016.
+Christian Milau, currently CEO and Director of Equinox Gold Corp., is a chartered professional accountant with executive experience in acquisitions, financing, mine development, construction and operations.
+Mr. Milau was CEO of Trek Mining until it merged with Equinox Gold and prior to that was CEO of Luna Gold before it merged with JDL gold to form Trek Mining.
+His was also CEO of True Gold Mining, successfully negotiating and closing True Gold’s sale and acquisition by Endeavour Mining Corp. for $240 million in April 2016.
 At True Gold, he was instrumental in the development of the Karma Gold Project where, under his leadership, True Gold was able to successfully negotiate agreements with the government and community in Burkina Faso, recommence construction, complete development, and reach production, all in under 12 months.
 In addition to his extensive background in finance and capital markets, Milau brings important operational, government and stakeholder relations experience, including successfully negotiating various community, security, fiscal and tax agreements.
 Prior to True Gold, Milau held senior positions at Endeavour Mining Corp., New Gold Inc., and in investment banking at BNP Paribas in London.